mpsonntag/snippets/notes/projects/bc_poster_gallery/setup.md

 - backup the csv files and galleries to a new folder in the gin.g-node.org/G-Node/BC20data repository.
 - backup the added images and template updates from the server at `$ROOT/config/gogs` to the gin.g-node.org/G-Node/gin-bc20 repository.
+- add the content of the `static` folder to `/web/static` on the bc.g-node.org machine.
+- update the content of the `index.html` file with respect to year and BCOS requests.
+- update the apache config files for `bc.g-node.org` and `posters.bc.g-node.org` to point to the static page (see `apache-conf` directory for details) and `sytemctl reload apache2` for the changes to take effect.

 ### Full bash script to fetch, create and upload the poster gallery